freon4dsl/Freon-documentation/docu-content/020_Tutorial/070_In_Need_of_Scoping/+page.md

 Let's call the relationship between a name and the smallest possible subset that contains it: the set owns the name.
 For instance, in the figure the name 'Peter' is owned by set8.
-Using common scoping rules, any name is accessible/visible within the set that owns it, and within any set that contains the name's owner.
+Using common scoping rules, any name is accessible/visible within the set that owns it, and within any set that contains the name's owner, but not in other sets.
 In the figure the name 'Peter' would be accessible/visible in (from smallest to largest) set8, set 4, set2, and set1.
 But it would not be accessible/visible in set3, set5, set6, and set7.

 <Figure
-imageName={'/images/Tutorial-lesson6-namespaces.png'}
+imageName={'Tutorial-lesson6-namespaces.png'}
 caption={'Simple View on Namespaces'}
 figureNumber={1}
 />